RAGCap-Bench: Benchmarking Capabilities of LLMs in Agentic Retrieval Augmented Generation Systems: Introduction

 \section{Introduction}

-Although large language models (LLMs) demonstrate impressive performance across diverse domains~\citep{grattafiori2024llama,hadi2023survey,xi2024towards}, their reliance on internal knowledge often leads to factual errors, outdated knowledge, and hallucinations, reducing their reliability on complex and dynamic queries~\citep{mckenna-etal-2023-sources,ji2023survey,huang2025survey}.
-These problems are alleviated with Retrieval Augmented Generation (RAG) which equips the LLMs with an external knowledge base~\citep{NEURIPS2020_6b493230,izacard2023atlas,gao2023retrieval,jiang-etal-2023-active}.
-However, such traditional RAG system still suffers from problems such as limited access to real-time information, shallow reasoning and context integration etc. ~\citep{singh2025agentic}.
-Recent progress in LLM-based agentic RAG systems presents a more promising approach to mitigate these issues and improve task handling capabilities~\citep{li2025webthinker,wu2025webdancer,jin2025decoupled,zheng2025deepresearcher}.
-An agentic RAG system enhances the RAG pipeline by granting the LLM agency, where LLMs interact with open web environments to dynamically retrieve and filter information, reason logically with contexts, and plan adaptively and systematically to answer a complex query.
+Although LLMs demonstrate impressive performance across diverse domains~\citep{grattafiori2024llama,hadi2023survey,xi2024towards}, their reliance on internal knowledge often leads to factual errors, outdated knowledge, and hallucinations, reducing their reliability on complex and dynamic queries~\citep{mckenna-etal-2023-sources,ji2023survey,huang2025survey}.
+These problems are alleviated with RAG which equips the LLMs with an external knowledge base~\citep{NEURIPS2020_6b493230,izacard2023atlas,gao2023retrieval,jiang-etal-2023-active}.
+However, traditional RAG system suffers from problems such as static information sources, shallow reasoning, and context integration, etc~\citep{singh2025agentic}.
+Recent progress in LLM-based agentic RAG systems presents a more promising approach to mitigate these issues and improve task handling capabilities~\citep{li2025webthinker,wu2025webdancer,zheng2025deepresearcher}.
+Agentic RAG augments the retrieval pipeline by giving the LLM greater autonomy.
+Instead of relying solely on static retrieval, the model actively interacts with open web environments to dynamically gather and filter information, apply structured reasoning over the retrieved context, and plan adaptively to address complex queries.